projectara/greybus-spec/source/bridged_phy.rst

 ------------

-This section defines the operations used on a connection implementing the Greybus I2C protocol.
-This protocol allows for management of an I2C device present on a Module.
-The protocol consists of five basic operations, whose request and response message formats are defined here.
+This section defines the operations used on a connection implementing the Greybus I2C Protocol.
+This Protocol allows for management of an I2C device present on a Module.
+The Protocol consists of five basic operations, whose request and response message formats are defined here.

-Conceptually, the five operations in the Greybus I2C protocol are:
+Conceptually, the five operations in the Greybus I2C Protocol are:

 .. c:function:: int version(u8 offer_major, u8 offer_minor, u8 *major, u8 *minor);

-    Negotiates the major and minor version of the protocol used for communication over the connection.
-The sender offers the version of the protocol it supports.
+    Negotiates the major and minor version of the Protocol used for communication over the connection.
+The sender offers the version of the Protocol it supports.
 The receiver replies with the version that will be used--either the one offered if supported or its own (lower) version otherwise.
-Protocol handling code adhering to the protocol specified herein supports major version |gb-major|, minor version |gb-minor|.
+Protocol handling code adhering to the Protocol specified herein supports major version |gb-major|, minor version |gb-minor|.

 .. c:function:: int get_functionality(u32 *functionality);